 The difficulty of seeing ahead

-IN JOURNALISM many news organizations prefer to wait-and-see, long into the innovation curve.
-A 2017 survey within the World Publishers Association said the single greatest business challenge they face is ‘a failure to innovate.’
+In journalism, many news organizations prefer to wait and see, long into the innovation curve.
+A 2017 survey of its members by the World Publishers Association said the single greatest business challenge in journalism is “a failure to innovate.”
 This creates parallel questions, not only (1) when will new capabilities be possible? but also, (2) when they will be adopted?

-IN SOCIETY the big steps forward in AI are being directed to big-ticket items, such as climate change, health care, and public safety.
-This may leave advances for journalistic applications to trickle-down over time.
+In society, the big steps forward in AI are being directed to big-ticket items, such as climate change, health care, and public safety.
+Journalism is a small field in comparison.
+This may mean advances for journalistic applications will trickle down over time.

 Together, impacts for journalism most likely will result from:

 - Spin-off capabilities, as advances in other areas are adapted for use in journalism

 - Incremental improvements, as existing tools or platforms evolve

 - Economic advantages, as they become impossible to ignore